Public And Education Access

 Educational Access Television is programmed by the Tampa Educational Cable Consortium (TECC), a non-profit organization that oversees the programming and operations of the local educational access channels on the cable systems serving Hillsborough County, Florida.
 The Consortium is a cooperative of the major educational and cultural institutions in the county, including public and private colleges and universities, the county school district and museums.
 Programming on these channels runs the gamut from Hillsborough County School Board meetings to "Math Homework Hotline" and live NASA programming.

 The Education Channel can be viewed in Hillsborough County, Florida on Bright House Networks.
-In Hillsborough County the Education Channel is available on Bright House Networks channel 635, Adelphia Cable channel 18 and Verizon channel 32.
+In Hillsborough County the Education Channel is available on Bright House Networks channel 635, Adelphia Cable channel 18 and Frontier channel 32.

 For more information call (813) 254-2253, or